aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/create-image-by-setting-path/_index.md

 Before we dive in, confirm you have:

 - Basic Java development experience.
 - Aspose.PSD for Java library installed.
-You can download it [here](https://releases.aspose.com/psd/java/).
+You can download it [Aspose.PSD for Java download page](https://releases.aspose.com/psd/java/).

 You can purchase a license on the [purchase page](https://purchase.aspose.com/buy).